ABabhulkar/nRF_samples/doc/nrf_tasks/tasks/[NRF-4] Update UART central to connect with 2 nodes.md

 **Topics to learn:**
 - Project configuration (BLE parameter)
 - Passing arguments to threads
-- Explore if multiple [[Threads in Zephyr OS]] can use same runnable
+- Explore if multiple [[User defined threads]] can use same runnable

 #### Sub-Task
 - [ ] Create application by taking UART central sample as a base